Summary

 Flannel

-Ideal for the cold season, flannel is a fabric whose surface has been mechanically scraped to provide this pilled and fluffy appearance.
+Ideal for the cold season, flannel is a fabric whose surface has been mechanically scraped to offer this pilled and fluffy appearance.
 It is a soft, warm fabric, which offers a truly beautiful original texture.

 Here, a soft flannel.
 The most observant will have recognized the fabric of our Rob shirt .